RaviTeja110820/aws/AWS Essentials.md

 **S3 Intelligent-Tiering** is the first cloud object storage class that delivers automatic cost savings by moving data between two access tiers — frequent access and infrequent access — when access patterns change, and is ideal for data with unknown or changing access patterns.S3 Intelligent-Tiering stores objects in two access tiers: one tier that is optimized for frequent access and another lower-cost tier that is optimized for infrequent access.
 For a small monthly monitoring and automation fee per object, S3 Intelligent-Tiering monitors access patterns and moves objects that have not been accessed for 30 consecutive days to the infrequent access tier.
 There are no retrieval fees in S3 Intelligent-Tiering.
 If an object in the infrequent access tier is accessed later, it is automatically moved back to the frequent access tier.
 No additional tiering fees apply when objects are moved between access tiers within the S3 Intelligent-Tiering storage class.
 S3 Intelligent-Tiering is designed for 99.9% availability and 99.999999999% durability, and offers the same low latency and high throughput performance of S3 Standard.

 >**Amazon S3 Transfer Acceleration** enables fast, easy, and secure transfers of files over long distances between your client and an S3 bucket.
 Transfer Acceleration takes advantage of Amazon CloudFront’s globally distributed edge locations.
 As the data arrives at an edge location, data is routed to Amazon S3 over an optimized network path.
-#
-You upload your application, and ***Elastic Beanstalk*** automatically handles the deployment details of capacity provisioning, load balancing, auto-scaling, and application health monitoring.

->***AWS Outposts*** is a service that enables you to run infrastructure in a hybrid cloud approach.

->***AWS Snowball*** is a device that enables you to transfer large amounts of data into and out of AWS.

 # Well Architected Frame Work